jrhu252/MyProject/README.md

-# MyGenome Project

-Will go through and fix steps with actual code
+# Assembling and analyzing a Pr88168 genome

 1. Retrieve sequence reads for project.
 ```bash